 Barry’s ideas have been presented on radio, television, and in numerous print media.
 He was also identified as one of 25 Influential People to Watch by the Vancovuer Sun in 2005 for his innovative approaches to mentoring boys for success at school and life.

 Barry’s message about helping boys recently struck just the right chord with school leaders, including Dr. Avis Glaze, a woman of influence who has served as Ontario’s Secretariat for Literacy and Numeracy and received The Order of Ontario; she is widely known for her innovative professional development initiatives aimed toward improving achievement for all students.
 Dr. Glaze remarked:

 “Barry MacDonald’s compelling presentation is one of the best I have ever seen.
 His keynote address at the National Principals’ Conference was balanced, insightful and presented with perspicacity.
 He offers a framework and an array of strategies that will indeed make a tremendous difference in the lives of boys struggling at school.
 Barry is an outstanding speaker who wisely knows the place of attunement and humour, and indeed should be heard by every educator and parent.”

 As an author, professional speaker and consultant to parents, educators, corporations, and professionals, Barry is well known for his highly practical and positive approach to building capacity, co-creating community and inspiring ingenuity and integrity.

 • Keynote Speaker

-• Best-selling author of 3 books: Boy Smarts – Mentoring Boys for Success at School
+• Best-selling author of Boy Smarts - Mentoring Boys for Success at School, and

 • Boys on Target: Raising Boys into Men of Courage and Compassion